gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 Gatsby.js is a _modern site generator_, which means there are no servers to setup or complicated databases to deploy.
 Instead, the Gatsby `build` command produces a directory of static HTML and JavaScript files which you can deploy to a static site hosting service.

 Try using [Surge](http://surge.sh/) for deploying your first Gatsby website.
 Surge is one of many "static site hosts" which make it possible to deploy Gatsby sites.

-If you haven't previously installed & set up Surge, open a new terminal window and install their terminal tool:
+If you haven't previously installed &amp; set up Surge, open a new terminal window and install their command-line tool:

 ```shell
 npm install --global surge